Video Marketing Analytics and Metrics: A Comprehensive Guide

 Why It’s Important:

-- Directly correlates to how well your video converts viewers into leads or customers.
+• Measures how effectively your video converts viewers into leads or customers.

 6. Conversion Rate